 But with the Polisario ceasefire just 18 months old and frequently being broken, at Tilemsen the Moroccan army stopped him from continuing south towards Mseid, the former Polisario front line.
 Leray turned back towards Tan-Tan, but not before incurring some animosity from the army by refusing to give a soldier a lift back to town – a common request at remote Saharan checkpoints.

-But researching the yarn more closely for my Morocco book and coming across his own account published in a 2CV enthusiasts’ magazine a decade after the events, a faint ring of truth came through.
-Perhaps he did make the 2CV bike, but not in quite the circumstances he claimed.
+I researched the yarn more closely for my Morocco guidebook and came across his own account published in a 2CV enthusiasts’ magazine a decade after the events.
+A faint ring of truth came through.
+Perhaps he did build the 2CV bike, but not in quite the circumstances he claimed.

-My feeling is the 2CV bike was indeed built in the desert, much as Leray claims, but that he set out from France with the explicit intention of performing this task.
+I believe the 2CV bike was indeed built in the desert, much as Leray claims, but he set out from France with the explicit intention of performing this task.
 Otherwise he’d have walked out like any normal person in a similar situation.

-His unease about leaving the stricken car doesn’t ring true, let alone the spontaneous idea or making it into a two-wheeler.
-In 2006 Leray went on to build a 2CV boat in Mali.
-He clearly likes mucking about with 2CVs!
+His claimed unease about leaving his stricken car doesn’t ring true, let alone the spontaneous idea of making it into a two-wheeler.
+Tellingly, in 2006 Leray went on to build a ‘2CV boat’ in Mali.
+He clearly likes mucking about with 2CVs.
+Fair play to him!

 Below is the translated story as posted on Leray’s website so you can form your own impression.
 Bear in mind there’s no reason to believe this account, but it may have been the original version.